 Streets should transport people, not just cars.
 For too long, our states, cities, counties, and towns have built miles of streets and roads that are safe and comfortable only for motor vehicle travel, yet dangerous and inconvenient places to walk, bicycle, or take transit.
 However, times have changed, and a great deal is occurring at the local level in our state to re-invest in safe bicycling and walking.
 For more information on the national movement, visit the National Complete Streets Coalition website.

 On the Road to Complete Streets in South Carolina

-In 2010, along with ESMMSC, we produced two fantastic resources for learning more about Complete Streets and advancing equitable road policy change within their community.
-The two resources are an Advocacy Manual and the Complete Streets toolbook.
+In 2010, along with ESMMSC, we produced two fantastic resources for learning more about Complete Streets and advancing equitable road policy change within your SC community: the Advocacy Manual and the Complete Streets toolbook.
 If you’d like a hard-copy; submit an order by emailing us.

 In 2011, the PCC, AARP of South Carolina and ESMMSC offered two workshops on Complete Streets policy development (Complete Streets Policies in SC) and implementation (6 Step Implementation Process, by Roger Henderson with the National Complete Streets Coalition).
-We developed a coalition among diverse public and private partners in South Carolina, including planners, public officials, engineers, public health professionals, community members, and many others.
+We developed a coalition among diverse public and private partners in South Carolina, including planners, public officials, engineers, public health professionals, community leaders and members, and many others.